 - Step nose: It’s used for spaces where the laminate floor meets a step or landing.
 Approximate cost: $5.00-$10.00 per sq.ft.

 - Darker laminate colors are considered premium colors and will increase the total cost.
 The lighter, less popular, colors are often cheaper.

-- If you want to install a radiant floor, the average cost in a standard-sized home is anywhere from $6000-$14,000 depending upon the time it takes the work to be completed.
+- If you want to install a radiant floor, the average cost in a standard-sized home is anywhere from $6000-$14,000 depending upon the time it takes for the work to be completed.

 - Time of the year affects your installation costs.
 Do not plan your laminate floor installation for fall as it is a very busy time for contractors and carpenters.
-Aim for late winter months and try to find the best deals.
+Aim for the late winter months and try to find the best deals.

 - Before you hire professionals for the installation, you can remove and replace the old subfloor or carpet yourself to lower your home renovation costs.

 - Make sure to buy 5%-15% more flooring and underlayment than needed.

 - Get at least three estimates for the installation for a clear idea of the total home improvement costs.

 - Maintaining a laminate floor is easy.
 It does not require any waxing and can be mopped with a damp mop or swept.
 However, do not install it in high-humidity areas such as bathrooms or laundry rooms.